shapeshed/shapeshed.com/content/posts/google-pixel.md

-{
-  "slug": "google-pixel",
-  "title": "Google Pixel isn't a strategy.
-It is a vanity project.", "date": "2016-10-05T00:00:00+00:00",
++++
+date = "2016-10-05T00:00:00+00:00"
-  "description": "Google's play for the top end of the smartphone market looks more of a vanity project than a sound strategy.
-In a saturated market full of consumer fatigue it would have been better to expand the mid-market range.", "tags": [
+description = "Google's play for the top end of the smartphone market looks more of a vanity project than a sound strategy.
+In a saturated market full of consumer fatigue it would have been better to expand the mid-market range." slug = "google-pixel" tags = ["Opinion", "Linux"] title = "Google Pixel isn't a strategy.
+It is a vanity project."

-    "Opinion",
-    "Linux"
-  ]
-}
++++

 ## s/iPhone/Pixel